 Eat Strawberries and Cream at a Strawberry Farm

-Many farms and cafes in the area do boast very strawberry focused menus though and it’s worth sampling the homemade strawberry ice cream, the strawberry cakes, or the strawberry smoothies while in town.
+Many farms and cafes in the area do boast very strawberry-focused menus.
+It is worth sampling the homemade strawberry ice cream, the strawberry cakes, or the strawberry smoothies while in town.

 Visit the Indigenous People’s Mah Meri Mask Exhibit

-The Mah Meri mask exhibition in Tanah Rata presents a range of beautifully intricate carved wooden masks that have been handcrafted by the Mah Meri tribe.
-The tribe are one of the most mysterious indigenous groups living on the mainland, known for their carving skills and sporting wooden masks of deities and gods.
+The Mah Meri mask exhibition in Tanah Rata is worth a brief visit.
+The collection presents a range of beautifully intricate carved wooden masks that have been handcrafted by the Mah Meri tribe.

 You can spot this exhibition on the main road in Tanah Rata.
 It is not really your usual Cameron Highlands tourist destination but a worthwhile learning experience.
 Tickets cost 35 ringgit.